natcap/invest.users-guide/source/sdr.rst

 If you have scenarios that are being compared with current conditions, you may also quantify the sediment retention service by taking the difference in sediment *export* between the scenario and current conditions.
 This quantifies the difference in erosion reaching a stream, based on the changes in land cover/climate/etc present in the scenario, which provides a way of evaluating impacts to downstream uses such as reservoirs and drinking water.

 Translating the biophysical impacts of altered sediment delivery to human well-being metrics depends very much on the decision context.
-Soil erosion, suspended sediment and deposited sediment can have both negative and positive impacts on various users in a watershed (Keeler et al, 2012).
+Soil erosion, suspended sediment, and deposited sediment can have both negative and positive impacts on various users in a watershed (Keeler et al, 2012).
 These include, but are not limited to:

  * Reduced soil fertility and reduced water and nutrient holding capacity, impacting farmers
  * Increase in treatment costs for drinking water supply